 It’s never too late to start a relaxing bedtime routine.
 It’s something that will soothe your 9 month old when she’s sick, teething, going through a regression or when traveling.
 So make sure to keep up with it every night.

-My free Exhausted Mom’s Survival Kit walks you through the steps of starting a relaxing and peaceful bedtime routine for your baby.
+My Exhausted Mom’s Starter Kit walks you through the steps of starting a relaxing and peaceful bedtime routine for your baby.
 You can start all tips tonight!

 Many parents think that it doesn’t matter what time their baby goes to bed.
 I really wish this were true!
 But research has shown that late or inconsistent bedtimes lead to worse sleep in children, higher aggression and attention problems.

 Babies really do have a “sweet spot” for bedtime and when you get your baby to sleep at the right time he will settle easily, sleep longer stretches and sleep later in the morning.
 I’ve seen this works with hundreds of babies!

 Your 9 month old’s bedtime should fall between 6:30-8 pm.
 This is the range for bedtime.
 But make sure your baby’s bedtime doesn’t vary by more than 20 minutes each night.

 Inconsistency with your baby’s bedtime makes it harder for him to settle and fall asleep.
 Your baby will fight bedtime if it falls at different times each day.